 Our description of individual particle displacements in Sec.
 2 provides an analytically-solvable alternative to computationalphysics models of grain-scale transport (e.g. Schmeeckle, 2014; Ji et al., 2014; Clark et al., 2017).
 Analytical progress was possible largely because the forces on moving particles were modeled as linear in the particle velocity [Eq.
 (10)] with Gaussian white noise fluctuations (cf. Ancey and Heyman, 2014).
 This forcing structure is a crude approximation for the actual hydrodynamic and granular forces acting on bedload particles.
 In reality, flow forces are non-linear in the flow velocity and historydependent (Michaelides, 1997; Schmeeckle et al., 2007), while collision forces are velocity-dependent and episodic (Brach, 1989; Schmeeckle and Nelson, 2003; Pierce, 2021).
-Fluctuations in these forces are probably colored noise, not white (Hänggi and Jung, 2007; Cameron et al., 2020).
-Although we cannot hope to include completely realistic forces into an analyticallysolvable model, it should still be possible to introduce some level of additional complexity into the forcing structure of Eq.
+Fluctuations in these forces are probably turbulent flow forces are colored noise, not white (Hänggi and Jung, 2007; Cameron et al., 2020)(Schmeeckle et al., 2007; Dwivedi et al., 2010; Celik et al., 2014)

+- 350 .
+Although we cannot hope to include completely realistic forces into an analytically-solvable model, it should still be possible to introduce some level of additional complexity into the forcing structure of Eq.
 (5).
 A first step is to solve Eq.
-(7) with F(v) tailored to produce exponential velocities for moving particles (e.g. Fan et al., 2014).

-The result would lend additional insight into how the scale-dependence of the flux depends on the particle velocity statistics.

-A simplified element of our approach is the representation of entrainment and deposition by instantaneous alternation between motion and rest states (e.g. Einstein, 1937).
-In actuality, motion and rest are not perfectly defined because "resting" 285 particles undergo slow downstream creep (Houssais et al., 2015; Allen and Kudrolli, 2018) and can shuttle in their pockets without any net translation (Diplas et al., 2008; Celik et al., 2010).
-It is challenging to imagine an analytically-solvable model of particle displacement which does not discriminate between multiple states of transport, but improvements can nonetheless be made to the dichotomous representation of entrainment and deposition we employed.
+(7) with F(v)tailored to produce exponential velocities for moving particles (e.g. Fan et al., 2014).
+The result would lend additional insight into how the scale-dependence of the flux depends on the particle velocity statistics. - A simplified element of our approach is the representation of entrainment and deposition by instantaneous alternation be-355 tween motion and rest states (e.g. Einstein, 1937).
+In actuality, motion and rest are not perfectly defined because "resting" particles undergo slow downstream creep (Houssais et al., 2015; Allen and Kudrolli, 2018) and can shuttle in their pockets without any net translation (Diplas et al., 2008; Celik et al., 2010).
+Our dichotomous representation of entrainment and deposition provides no direct information on the timescales of particle motion and rest, and relating the motion and rest timescales of grains to the underlying fluid and granular mechanics remains an important open problem.
+It is challenging - 360 to imagine an analytically-solvable model of particle displacement which does not discriminate between multiple states of transport, but improvements can nonetheless be made to the dichotomous representation of entrainment and deposition we employed.
 One option is to render slower-moving particles more likely to deposit, which can be viewed as making the dichotomous noise "state dependent" (e.g. Laio et al., 2008; Bartlett and Porporato, 2018).
-This would preferentially cull slow-moving particles and positively skew the particle velocity 290 distribution among moving particles (Williams and Furbish, 2021), possibly affecting the sediment flux.
+This would preferentially cull slow-moving particles and positively skew the particle velocity distribution among moving particles (Williams and Furbish, 2021), possibly - 365 (Williams and Furbish, 2021), probably affecting the sediment flux.

-Mechanistic interpretation of transport fluctuations 5.2
+5.2 Mechanistic interpretation of transport fluctuations

 The sediment flux probability distribution derived in Sec.
 3 represents a Poisson distribution with a scale-dependent rate.
 Poisson distributions have relatively thin tails which reflect narrow sediment transport fluctuations.
-In reality, sediment flux distributions are only Poissonian at high transport rates, whereas in other conditions they have wide tails representing the 295 possibility of large fluctuations (Ancey et al., 2008; Saletti et al., 2015; Turowski, 2010), which appear as bursts (e.g. Goh and Barabási, 2008) in sediment flux timeseries (Dhont and Ancey, 2018; Singh et al., 2009).
+In reality, sediment flux distributions are only Poissonian at high transport rates, whereas in other conditions they have wide tails representing the possibility of large fluctuations (Ancey et al., 2008; Saletti et al., 2015; Turowski, 2010), which appear as bursts (e.g. Goh and Barabási, 2008) in sediment flux timeseries (Dhont and Ancey, 2018; Singh et al., 2009).
 This observation highlights a need to improve the mechanistic description we developed here to produce wider transport rate fluctuations.